Nealelab/UK_Biobank_GWAS/README.md

 ## GOALS:

  * Collect UK Biobank phenotypes from collaborating applications
- * When necessary, convert phenotypes into accessible case/control or quantitative values using the PHESANT algorithm
+ * When necessary, convert phenotypes into clean case/control, true/false, or quantitative values using the PHESANT algorithm
  * Use the same sample and variant QC across all phenotypes
- * Run SNP association on UKBB imputed dosage BGEN files using hail on a google cloud
+ * Run SNP association on UKBB imputed dosage BGEN files using hail on the google cloud platform
  * Provide per-SNP summary stats for all approved phenotypes
  * GWAS Results available for viewing and download via https://biobankengine.stanford.edu/search# (run by the Rivas Lab at Stanford)